devtron-labs/devtron/beta-releasenotes.md

 ## Bugs
+- fix: issue resolved for notification on deployment trigger and telemetry summary event (#2893)
 - fix: helm manifest output in deployment history (#2822)
 - fix: sending appName in the response of getAppWorkflow API (#2879)
 - fix: cluster not reachable handling (#2872)